-How to compare and merge text files on Linux (part 2)
+How to Compare and Merge Text Files on Linux using Desktop Tools (part 2)

-Start Meld and hit the “File Comparison” button located on the center.
+Start Meld and hit the “File Comparison” button located in the center.
 Next, press the two buttons that just appeared under the initiating options and choose the files you want to compare.

 After the files are loaded, Meld indicates clearly all of the differences between the two files on its neat interface.
 The arrow buttons on the top panel can be used to navigate to the next/previous difference.
 In the “Changes” menu located in the top panel, you will find merging options.
 Only valid entries are available though.

-You can even add a third file for comparison by ticking the “3-way comparison” option in the initial screen.
+You can even add a third file for comparison by ticking the “3-way comparison” option on the initial screen.
 Folder comparisons are also possible on Meld.

 Another (apparently) popular choice for text comparison is the “vimdiff” command.
 Open a terminal in the location of the two text files and type the vimdiff command followed by the two filenames: “vimdiff filename_one.h filename_two.h”